Hubert Perrodo: Early life

 Hubert Perrodo was born on 25 January 1944 in Larmor-Baden in Morbihan, Brittany, to a family of fishermen.

 Career

 He was the president of the independent oil group Perenco, which produced then more than 240000 oilbbl of oil per day.

 Polo

 His polo team, Labégorce, won the Queen's Cup, in 2004.
 On a journey to Château Giscours, in Margaux to play polo, he learned that Château Labégorce Zédé was for sale.
 He bought it in August 1989 and went on to become a large wine producer.
 In 2001, he repurchased the Castle of Abbot Gorsse de Gorsse, in February 2002 bought Labégorce-Zédé Castle, and in June 2006 he bought the Château Marquis d'Alesme Becker.

 Art collection

 He was a prominent art collector, mostly focused on paintings.

 Later life

-He died on 29 December 2006 — one month before his 63rd birthday — in a hiking accident, descending La Dent du Villard mountain trail near Courchevel.
+He died on 29 December 2006 — one month before his 63rd birthday — in a ski touring accident, descending La Dent du Villard near Courchevel.